SEAT Tarraco Review

-The SEAT Tarrao is a big, practical, seven-seater SUV with a durable cabin.
-It’s available with a good choice of engines but isn’t as sporty to drive as SEAT likes to make out
+The SEAT Tarraco is a practical, well-equipped seven-seater SUV with a durable cabin.
+It’s available with a good choice of engines but it’s very similar to the Skoda Kodiaq.

 The SEAT Tarraco is a great family car with loads of space for four adults and a pair of occasional seats in the boot that are great for kids.
 It’s easy to drive and has a range of engines that are cheap to run.

-One of the best points of the SEAT Tarraco is its cabin.
+One of the best features of the SEAT Tarraco is its cabin.
 There’s nothing flashy about the design – in fact, it’s a little fussier than the cabin you get in a Skoda Kodiaq – but it’s still very easy to use and feels durable.
-It’s also looks pretty high-tech because all models get a huge infotainment screen behind the steering wheel that’s an option in the Skoda.
+It also looks pretty high-tech because all models get a huge infotainment screen behind the steering wheel that’s only an option in the Skoda.
 It can transform into a big sat-nav map in all but basic models.

 The SEAT Tarraco is just as spacious for stuff as it is for people.
 You get loads of smaller storage bins scattered around the cabin and you can specify handy features like wireless phone charging.